On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Related Work

 \section{Related Work}

-In this section, we mainly discuss the literature on the following three variants of the traditional UDA that are closely relevant to the MSFDA problem.

-\textbf{Multi-source Domain Adaptation:} Multi-source domain adaptation aims to transfer the knowledge from multiple distinct source domains to a target domain.
-Early theoretical works provide theoretical guarantees for the later empirical works by formally characterizing the connection between the source and target domains. \citet{ben2010theory} introduces the $\gH \Delta \gH$ distance to measure the discrepancy between the target and source domains, and \citet{mansour2009domain} assumes that the target distribution can be approximated by a linear combination of source distributions.
+\textbf{Multi-source Domain Adaptation:} Multi-source domain adaptation aims to transfer knowledge from multiple distinct source domains to a target domain.
+Early theoretical works provide theoretical guarantees for later empirical works by formally characterizing the connection between the source and target domains. \citep{ben2010theory} introduces the $\gH \Delta \gH$ distance to measure the discrepancy between the target and source domains, and \citep{mansour2009domain} assumes that the target distribution can be approximated by a linear combination of source distributions.
 Many existing algorithms aim to mitigate the distribution shift issue between source and target domains.
-Discrepancy-based methods try to align the domain distribution by minimizing discrepancy loss, such as maximum mean discrepancy (MMD)~\citep{guo2018multi}, Rényi-divergence~\citep{hoffman2018algorithms}, moment ditance~\citep{peng2019moment}, and a combination of several different discrepancy metrics~\citep{guo2020multi}.
+Discrepancy-based methods try to align the domain distribution by minimizing discrepancy loss, such as maximum mean discrepancy (MMD)~\citep{guo2018multi}, Rényi-divergence~\citep{hoffman2018algorithms}, moment distance~\citep{peng2019moment}, and a combination of different discrepancy metrics~\citep{guo2020multi}.
 Adversarial methods align the features between source and target domains by training a feature extractor that fools the discriminator under different loss functions, including $\gH$-divergence~\citep{zhao2018adversarial}, traditional GAN loss~\citep{xu2018deep}, and Wasserstein distance~\citep{li2018extracting, wang2019tmda, zhao2020multi}.

-Moreover, the domain weighting strategy is also widely used to quantify the contribution of each source domain, including uniform weights~\citep{zhu2019aligning}, source model accuracy based weights~\citep{peng2019moment}, Wasserstein distance-based weights~\citep{zhao2020multi}.
-More recently, ~\citet{wang2020learning} proposes to aggregate the knowledge from multiple domains by learning a graph model.
+Moreover, the domain weighting strategy is also widely used to quantify the contribution of each source domain, including uniform weights~\citep{zhu2019aligning}, source model accuracy-based weights~\citep{peng2019moment}, Wasserstein distance-based weights~\citep{zhao2020multi}, and aggregating multiple domains using graph model~\citep{wang2020learning}